 Denatured Alcohol

 Similar to rubbing alcohol, denatured alcohol can dissolve paint stains.
-Test it on a small, inconspicuous area before applying it to the stain.
+Test it on a small hidden spot first before using it on the stain.
 Apply the alcohol to a clean rag, rub it onto the paint, and then wipe it away using a damp paper towel.

 WD-40

-While famed for its versatility, WD-40 can also come to the rescue for removing paint.
+WD-40 is well known for many uses, and it can also help get rid of paint.
 However, it’s crucial to test it on a small area first to ensure it won’t damage the plastic.

-For a trusted solution, you can explore the Rust-Oleum Aircraft Remover, a powerful paint remover suitable for aluminum and other surfaces.
+Based on our experience, you might want to try Rust-Oleum Aircraft Remover.
+It’s a strong paint remover that works well on aluminum and other surfaces.
 Rust-Oleum Aircraft Remover is the best paint remover from aluminum.

 Mastering the Process: Expert Tips for Safe Paint Removal